scalyr/dataset-addon-for-splunk/README.md

 - copy back to splunk `mkdir -p ./output/TA_dataset/local/ && cp -R ~/splunk_dataset_app_configuration/* ./output/TA_dataset/local/`

-## Alternative Build and Run Workflow for Docker
+#### Alternative Build and Run Workflow for Docker using make commands

 1. At the beginning of the day:
    1. Create package - `make pack`